dmitriy-drenkaliuk/dynamic-blocks-taglib/README.rst

 Overview
 ========

 This is a project sample that demonstrates Grails tag library for dynamic placing of identical HTML blocks to a GSP.
-There are a test controller and a GSP that contains several examples of the tag library usages.
+The tag library can be used when you want to give user an option to dynamically add extra inputs for additional information.
 With this tag library, you are able to:

 * dynamically add and remove single-type blocks of HTML elements to the page;